oats-center/pod/build-guide.md

 ### Add device: Tektelic Surface Ag Sensor

-You will need the physical device and its EUI and application key.
+You will need the physical device and its EUI and application key of the Ag Sensor.
 This is usually in printed as a label in the box.

+To create a device, start on the relevant application page and select `+ CREATE`.
 Please use these settings:

-- Device name: `Surface-Ag-0039` (where 0039 is the last four digital of the device ID, to make it easier to locate later.)
+- Device name: `Surface-Ag-XXXX` (where XXXX is the last four digital of the device ID, which makes it easier to locate later.)
 - Device description: `Tektelic Surface Ag Sensor`
 - Device EUI: From the manufactures label
 - Device profile: `Tektelic Surface Ag Sensor`